 Apprentice Ambassador is someone who inspires others to want to be an apprentice.
-Ambassadors must be a minimum of 18 years of age.
-Apprentice Ambassador will be someone who is currently an apprentice or someone who has completed their apprenticeship within the last three years.
+Ambassadors must be a minimum of 18 years of age and be someone who is currently an apprentice or someone who has completed their apprenticeship within the last three years.
 Ambassadors must be passionate about promoting Apprenticeships to others.

 Why become an Ambassador?

 You believe that your apprenticeship has been right for you and you want to tell people about it.
-You know that University isn’t right for everyone and you want to help young people know all the options.
+Also, you know that University isn’t right for everyone and you want to help young people know all the options.
 You want to help young people make the right decision for them.
-You will improve your skills, for example in networking, presenting, communicating.
+Additionally, you will improve your skills, for example in networking, presenting, communicating.
 You will experience events and activities in a wide range of settings, from Science Festivals to school classrooms.
-It will be a fantastic addition to your CV and you will meet likeminded young apprentices and be part of a network of apprentices across Lancashire and the North West.
+It will be a fantastic addition to your CV and you will meet like-minded young apprentices and be part of a network of apprentices across Lancashire and the North West.
 You will expand your network of contacts.

 For your employer…

-It will provide prestige for your employer.
-Acquire great publicity for your employer.
-Raise awareness of your employer to young people and attract the next generation of apprentices and employees to your employer.
+It will provide prestige, acquire great publicity, raise awareness of your employer to young people and attract the next generation of apprentices and employees to your employer.

 What does an Ambassador do?